-The global pandemic has caused sectors across the board to adapt, and education has been no exception.
-From moving classes online to developing more innovative ways to reach students in the face of COVID-19, it’s been a period of rapid growth and change for many.
+The global pandemic has caused industries across the board to adapt, and education has been no exception.
+From moving classes online to developing more innovative ways to reach students, it’s been a period of rapid growth and change for many.

 To learn more, we asked students who completed Beyond the Classroom (BTC), a series of extra-curricular cultural lessons, about what they value when it comes to virtual classrooms.
 Here’s what they told us.

 1. Let students connect with one another as much as possible.

 One of the main reasons why students said they were attracted to BTC was the opportunity to communicate with other students in the program.
 And that makes perfect sense; after months of social restrictions that have deprived young people of the traditional campus experience – active classrooms, lively discussions, busy common areas where socializing can take place – it’s only natural that feeling connected to fellow students would hold significant value to them.